-This class is straight forward.
+This class is straightforward.
 There is not a lot of movement.
 Just the speed.
 But doing speed intervals help with time.
-If you focus on going all out, next thing you know you’re done with the workout.
+If you focus on going all out, the next thing you know you’re done with the workout.
 Time flies when you don’t look at the watch.

 How Many Calories Do You Burn On a 30-minute Peloton Ride?

-If you’ve spend some time on the bike, you know that two people can do the same class and have a vast different results.
+If you’ve spent some time on the bike, you know that two people can do the same class and have vastly different results.
 One can be comfortable and occasionally get out of breath.
-Where other can push from the beginning to the end.
+Where others can push from the beginning to the end.

 So the class is not the best predictor for calories burned.
 It’s how you push yourself.
 My best choice for motivation is the Pro Cyclist Ride with Christian.
 I literally get chills when he starts giving tips, talking about his work, and giving advice on technique and training routine.

 How many calories does a 20-minute peloton ride Burn?
 In general, the 20-minute peloton ride can burn from 250 to 500 calories, depending on the intensity, output, and speed.
 People who add more resistance and stay with the fast cadence will burn more calories than people who ride with lower resistance.